-Over the history of the program and with more than 800 students placed, we have been able to observe that there are many ways and opportunities for developing a truly beneficial experience, for both the company and the student.
+Over the history of the program and with more than 1,100 students placed as of August 2018, we have been able to observe that there are many ways and opportunities for developing a truly beneficial experience, for both the company and the student.
 We believe that there are many things that companies, students and The Canada-Japan Co-op Program staff can do to help ensure that the work placement/internship proceeds smoothly and in a positive manner.

-The following is a list of suggestions for helping to create a successful Canada-Japan Co-op work placement/internship:
+The following is a list of suggestions for helping to create a successful Canada-Japan Co-op work placement:

 1. Appropriate Matching:

 It is important that companies select students whose skill sets and stated work interests match the kind of work in which the company is involved.
 Students are usually quite flexible about the work project, provided the field is within their knowledge and experience.

 2. Work Placement Information:

 The Canada-Japan Co-op Program endeavors to provide each student with detailed information on their work location, dormitory address, dormitory conditions and work conditions such as living allowance, living expenses, job description, prior to the students’ arrival in Japan.
 The earlier we receive this information from the company, the more reassured and positive the student feels about his/her work term with that company.

 3. Communication with the Student’s Supervisor: